What is the American Society of Safety Engineers?

 Today, millions of people leave work injury and illness free every day to return home safely due, in part, to the commitment of the occupational safety, health and environmental (SH&E) practitioners who work day in and day out identifying hazards and implementing safety advances in all industries and at all workplaces, thereby enhancing work safety and preventing workplace fatalities and injuries.

-Founded in 1911, the Des Plaines, Illinois-based American Society of Safety Engineers (ASSE) is the oldest professional safety society and represents more than 34,000 SH&E practitioners committed to protecting people, property and the environment and are at the forefront of safety engineering, design, standards development, management and education in virtually every industry, governmental agency, labor and in institutions of higher education.
-Presently, ASSE has several chapters, sections and student sections around the globe (for a full list please go to ASSE’s Fact Sheet at http://www.asse.org/newsroom/presskit/docs/FactSheet.pdf).
+Founded in 1911, the Des Plaines, Illinois-based American Society of Safety Engineers (ASSE) is the oldest professional safety society and represents more than 35,000 SH&E practitioners committed to protecting people, property and the environment and are at the forefront of safety engineering, design, standards development, management and education in virtually every industry, governmental agency, labor and in institutions of higher education.
+Presently, ASSE has several chapters, sections and student sections around the globe with members in over 80 countries.
 ASSE members can be found in the U.S. and several other countries including Mexico, Ecuador, Saudi Arabia, the United Kingdom, Australia, Kuwait and Egypt.
-In addition, ASSE is the Secretariat for nine American National Standards Institute (ANSI) committees responsible for more than 100 occupational safety and health standards.
-ASSE members also serve on over 40 safety and health standards committees including the International Organization for Standardization (ISO).
+In addition, ASSE is the Secretariat for eleven American National Standards Institute (ANSI) committees responsible for more than 100 occupational safety and health standards.
+ASSE members also serve on over 40 safety and health standards committees including three with the International Organization for Standardization (ISO).

 ASSE was founded on October 14, 1911 in New York City as the United Association of Casualty Inspectors with 62 members soon after the tragic fire that occurred on March 25, 1911, when 146 garment workers, women and men, died in the Triangle Shirtwaist Factory fire.
 Many died in the factory, many jumped from the ninth floor to their deaths onto the concrete over 100 feet below rather than burn alive and many jumped into the elevator shaft to their deaths trying to escape the fire.
 The factory was in the Asch building in New York City, now part of New York University and still exists today.
 At the time of the fire the factory fire exit doors were locked and the doors that were not locked only opened inwards and were effectively held shut by the onrush of workers trying to escape the fire.
 At the time of the fire the only safety measures available for the workers were 27 buckets of water.